 Cycling on Lonquimay volcano and its lava field

-Up close, the lava field is not particular beautiful, it looks like some ugly construction side that ruined the landscape.
+Up close, the lava field is not particularly beautiful, it looks like some ugly construction side that ruined the landscape.
 But once we reached the top and we could look into the valley and over the immense lava field, the beauty revealed itself.
-Crazy to realize that about 30 years ago this lava field didn’t even existed.
+Crazy to realize that about 30 years ago this lava field didn’t even exist.

 We were only one more climb and long downhill away from the Lonquimay village, for a hot shower and to resupply.
 Lonquimay village is a little ski resort and a decent affordable place was hard to find.
-The owners of the hotel where we stayed gave us the feeling we were not welcome.
-We probably didn’t fit the perfect hotel guest with a fancy car picture.
 We were happy we could leave this place again the next day.
 It made us appreciated all the beautiful camp spots we had the last days even more!

 Access was granted and we arrived in paradise!
 So many monkey puzzle trees!
-Combined with the crystal clear streams and mapuche people truly taking care of their land, the region had something magical.
+Combined with the crystal clear streams and Mapuche people truly taking care of their land, the region had something magical.
 Incredibly beautiful!
-The day was filled with laughter and smiles on our faces that such beautiful places exists.
-With no one else around, the beauty, peace and quiet of the place made us utterly happy.
+The day was filled with laughter and smiles on our faces that such beautiful places exist.
+With no one else around, the beauty, peace, and quiet of the place made us utterly happy.